openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 AMOEBA
 ------

-The AMOEBA polarizable force field provides parameters for proteins, water, and ions.
+The AMOEBA polarizable force field provides parameters for proteins, nucleic acids, water, and ions.

 .. tabularcolumns:: |l|L|

 =============================  ================================================================================
 File                           Parameters
 =============================  ================================================================================
-:file:`amoeba2013.xml`         AMOEBA 2013\ :cite:`Shi2013`
+:file:`amoeba2018.xml`         AMOEBA 2018\ :cite:`Shi2013`
-:file:`amoeba2013_gk.xml`      Generalized Kirkwood solvation model\ :cite:`Schnieders2007` for use with AMOEBA 2013 force field
+:file:`amoeba2018_gk.xml`      Generalized Kirkwood solvation model\ :cite:`Schnieders2007` for use with AMOEBA 2018 force field
-:file:`amoeba2009.xml`         AMOEBA 2009\ :cite:`Ren2002`.
+:file:`amoeba2013.xml`         AMOEBA 2013.
 This force field is deprecated.
 It is
+                               recommended to use AMOEBA 2018 instead.
+:file:`amoeba2013_gk.xml`      Generalized Kirkwood solvation model for use with AMOEBA 2013 force field :file:`amoeba2009.xml`         AMOEBA 2009\ :cite:`Ren2002`.
+This force field is deprecated.
+It is
-                               recommended to use AMOEBA 2013 instead.
+                               recommended to use AMOEBA 2018 instead.
 :file:`amoeba2009_gk.xml`      Generalized Kirkwood solvation model for use with AMOEBA 2009 force field
 =============================  ================================================================================

-For explicit solvent simulations, just include the single file :file:`amoeba2013.xml`.
+For explicit solvent simulations, just include the single file :file:`amoeba2018.xml`.
 AMOEBA also supports implicit solvent using a Generalized Kirkwood model.
-To enable it, also include :file:`amoeba2013_gk.xml`.
+To enable it, also include :file:`amoeba2018_gk.xml`.

-The older AMOEBA 2009 force field is provided only for backward compatibility, and is not recommended for most simulations.
+The older AMOEBA 2009 and 2013 force fields are provided only for backward compatibility, and are not recommended for most simulations.

 CHARMM Polarizable Force Field